nearform/the-graphql-workshop/src/step-02-loaders/README.md

 ## Running the example

-Send a graphQL request with the following query:
+Send a graphQL request to http://localhost:3000/graphql with the following query:

 ```js
 {